Eternal Security’s

 Dear children, do not let anyone lead you astray.
 He who does what is right is righteous, just as he is righteous.
 He who does what is sinful is of the devil (1 John 3:7,8)

-The eternal security teachers are trying to lead us astray regarding this.
+The eternal security teachers are trying to lead us astray regarding this very issue through what they label imputed righteousness!
 John told us not to be led astray.
-Please read that again:
+Please read that again and ponder the truth:

 Dear children, do not let anyone lead you astray.
 He who does what is right is righteous, just as he is righteous.
 He who does what is sinful is of the devil.

-John’s warning about this type of doctrinal deception seems to be tailor-made for the Christians of our era who may hear the false teaching of imputed righteousness from the eternal security proponents.
+John's warning about this type of doctrinal deception seems to be tailor made for the Christians of our era who may hear the Reformed [should be Deformed] teaching of imputed righteousness from the eternal security proponents.
 You must not be led astray by them.
 Observations are the following:

 This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not a child of God; nor is anyone who does not love his brother.
 (1 John 3:10)

-● False teachers will try to lead Christians astray and deceive them into not believing the aforementioned truth.
-Hence, we must be grounded in truth so that deceptive false teachers can’t beguile us.
+False teachers will try to lead Christians astray and deceive them into not believing the aforementioned truth.
+Hence, we must be grounded in Scriptural truth so that deceptive and dangerous false teachers can't beguile us.

-Back in the days of the prophet Malachi, he delivered the following message to people who were both deceived and sinful, which also seems customized for the eternal security adherents of our day:
+Back in the days of the prophet Malachi, he delivered the following message to people that were both deceived and sinful, which also seems customized for the eternal security imputed righteousness adherents of our day:

 You have wearied the LORD with your words.
 “How have we wearied him?” you ask.
 By saying, “All who do evil are good in the eyes of the LORD, and he is pleased with them” (Mal 2:17)